-My name is Trey Hunner.
-I have been a developer for over a decade.
+Hi, I’m Trey Hunner and I have been a developer for over a decade.

-While I love writing Python code, I love teaching Python even more.
-I want to help your developers level-up their Python programming skills.
+While I love writing code, I love teaching Python and Django even more.
+I can help your developers effectively level-up their programming skills through on-site or remote trainings.

 There weren't really any obstacles that would have prevented me from buying Trey's training.
 I think my team liked getting to spend a few days in San Diego and the price of the training was reasonable.
 I was a little bit worried about the relevance, but that's always the case for new training programs.
 It was absolutely worth doing.
 Both devs immediately started working much more directly with our full stack and are both now thought of as full-stack engineers in every way.